WhiteHat-Data-Science/Data-Webinars/README.md

 # Data Webinars

-This repository (will) contain(s) the material used in the data webinar sessions.
+This repository contain(s) the material used in the data webinar sessions.
 You can manually download the files for each session, or use git to clone and update.

 You can use [GitHub Desktop](https://desktop.github.com/) to update this repository as new materials are published.